NimbleBrainInc/mcp-registry/CONTRIBUTING.md

 2. Review the [MCP documentation](https://modelcontextprotocol.io)
 3. Open an issue for discussion

-Thank you for contributing to the NimbleBrain MCP ecosystem!
+Thank you for contributing to the NimbleTools MCP ecosystem!